I love the colourful clothes and the hats the women wear in Ecuador!

 but it's ok to miss a few

-Every Inchie Monday began January 2, 2012 and we will continue it in 2019 with National Days.
+Every Inchie Monday began January 2, 2012 and we will continue it in 2022, a year with colours"

 Would you like to join us?